 The demonstration-performance method combines the showing of an operation or procedure with actual practice by the individual.

 Advantages of demonstration-performance are:

-- appeals to all senses,
+- it appeals to all senses,

-- · provides actual practice,
+- · it provides actual practice,

-- stimulates interest,
+- it stimulates interest.

-- · maintains attention, and
+- it maintains attention, and

-- allows the instructor to spot and remedy incorrect techniques.
+- it allows the instructor to spot and remedy incorrect techniques.

 Disadvantages include: